monigarrteam/android-syllabus/README.md

 1. Video: code review
 1. Video: Dynamic UI and Android Design
-    * Show solutions for each
 1. Video: Android Studio Project Walkthrough
-    * app permissions
-    * interacting with other apps
-    * saving data with your app

 #### PROJECT 2 HOMEWORK